Parabolic problems whose Fujita critical exponent is not given by scaling

 \begin{theorem} Let $n\geq1$, $\alpha\in(0,n)$, $0<\beta\leq 2$, and $p>1$. \begin{itemize} \item[(i)] If $u_0\in L^1_{loc}(\mathbb{R}^n)$ such that then the \eqref{44} has no global nontrivial nonnegative weak solutions. \item[(ii)] If $u_0\in L^1_{\hbox{ {loc}}}(\mathbb{R}^n)$,

 for some positive constant $\overline{\varepsilon}>0$ and any exponent $\gamma>0$, then problem \eqref{44} has no global weak solutions.\\ \end{itemize} \end{theorem} \begin{remark} Theorems \ref{theo11} and \ref{blowup} give us reason to present the following arguments: \begin{itemize} \item[a)] Theorem \ref{theo11} complements the work \cite{PM2} for more general convolution operators instead of the Riesz potential where in \cite{PM2} was studied. \item[b)] It is worth noting that choosing $\gamma<n-\alpha$ allows Theorem \ref{blowup}-(ii) to extend the blow-up result from Theorem \ref{blowup}-(i). \item[c)] Under the weaker assumption $u_0\in L^1_{\hbox{ {loc}}}(\mathbb{R}^n)$ in Theorem \ref{blowup}-(i)—as opposed to the stronger condition $u_0\in L^1(\mathbb{R}^n)\cap L^\infty(\mathbb{R}^n)$ in Theorem \ref{global}-(i)—the conclusion is correspondingly weakened: the solution fails to exist globally in the weak sense, rather than blowing up in finite time.
-However, the restriction on $p$ of the form $p>n/(n-\alpha)$ is no longer required. \end{itemize} \end{remark} In summary, Theorems \ref{localexistence}, \ref{global}, \ref{theo11}, and \ref{blowup} offer comprehensive answers to {\bf Questions 1–3}.
+However, the restriction on $p$ of the form $p>n/(n-\alpha)$ is no longer required. \item[d)] For the sake of clarity, we emphasize the distinction between the finite-time blow-up of mild solutions and the nonexistence of global weak solutions.
+Finite-time blow-up of mild solutions means that a solution exists on a maximal time interval $[0,T_{\max})$ with $0<T_{\max}<\infty$, but the norm of the solution, in an appropriate functional space, becomes unbounded as $t\rightarrow T_{\max}$.
+In contrast, the nonexistence of global weak solutions refers to the fact that no solution, even in a weak sense, can be defined for all $t\geq 0$ under the given assumptions. \end{itemize} \end{remark} In summary, Theorems \ref{localexistence}, \ref{global}, \ref{theo11}, and \ref{blowup} offer comprehensive answers to {\bf Questions 1–3}.